CYB3RV4D3R/lab-bash-scripting/workshop/content/exercises/bash-scripting/control-structures.md

 #### IF STATEMENT

 IF statement allows you to make a decision in the program based on conditions specified.
 If the condition is met then the program will execute the lines of code specified otherwise, the program will execute the other tasks specified.
-As you see in the example below for the structure of an **if statement** that you finish off the block of code with *fi*
+As you see in the example below for the structure of an *if statement* **NOTE**: that you finish off the block of code with *fi*

 A single decision:
 ```